uschpc/webportal-netlify-gatsby/src/user-guides/discoveryguides/getting-started.md

 #### Duo two-factor authentication (2FA)

 Duo 2FA is required to access Discovery.
 If you have not already signed up for Duo on your USC NetID account, please visit [this page](https://itservices.usc.edu/duo/enroll) to enroll.
-For more information on using Duo with your CARC account, see [____]().

 ### Organizing files

 #### File system

-All CARC account holders are assigned three directories where they can store files and run programs: home, project, and scratch.
+All CARC account holders are assigned three directories where they can store files and run programs: **home**, **project**, and **scratch**.

 ##### Home directory